5 Tricks You Can Teach Your Dog, Without Hiring a Professional Trainer

 Put your dog in a "down" position.
 Then, put a treat in your hand and move your hand slowly behind your dog's neck.
 Your goal is to get your dog to turn its head backward without standing up.

 Then, as its head reaches back to sniff the treat, gently roll it over.
 As soon as your dog rolls over, give it the treat and praise your dog enthusiastically.
-Repeat the process and as you start to roll it over, say the command "roll" and when it goes completely over, treat it and give praise again.
+Repeat the process and as you start to roll it over, say the command "roll," and when it goes entirely over, treat it and give praise again.
 Do this for five to 10 minutes.